Last Updated @ 11:35 (CET) on 24/11/2020

 During the lockdown many cultural institutions were prompted to improve their online programmes and offerings.
 If you're unable to, or uncomfortable visiting Warsaw in person.
 Read our feature on VIRTUAL TOURS & ONLINE SIGHTSEEING IN WARSAW.

 In early March authorities banned all public gatherings and ordered people to stay in their homes.
 At this time many annual festivals, concerts, conferences and other cultural events were postponed or cancelled; others were able to successfully move online.
-Now restrictions have been lightened and some smaller scale events are moving forward.
+Restrictions are still in place, based on yellow or red zones, and currently only small scales events are moving forward.
 For the latest updated info about specific events in Warsaw, visit our Events section.

 Small-Scale Events have resumed in Poland